Setting up a Padlet for questions and discussion

 This Padlet has been set up so that:

-• The newest questions appear at the top.
+- The newest questions appear at the top.

-• The name of the person who has posted is not visible.
+- The name of the person who has posted is not visible.

-• Other students, including you, can leave comments on a question that has been posted.
+- Other students, including you, can leave comments on a question that has been posted.

-• Other students, including you, can like a question that has been asked.
+- Other students, including you, can like a question that has been asked.

 For Discussions

-The Shelf format in Padlet is suited to discussions as you can set up topics beforehand.
+The Columns format in Padlet is suited to discussions as you can set up topics beforehand.
 You can see a Padlet that has been set up for discussions.
 Give it a try by adding a post under one of the topics.
 You can do by clicking the plus button directly below the topic you want to add a comment to.

 This Padlet has been set up so that:

-• The name of the person who has commented on a discussion topic is visible.
+- The name of the person who has commented on a discussion topic is visible.
 This is if they are logged into Padlet, if not, then it will be anonymous.

-• Other students, including you, can like a post.
+- Other students, including you, can like a post.

-• Students cannot create a new discussion topic.
+- Students cannot create a new discussion topic.

 Creating a Padlet for questions or discussions

-1. Click the Make a Padlet button.
+- Select the Make button.

-4. Enable or disable posting and content settings such as displaying the author names on posts, allowing post comments and post reactions.
+- Enable or disable posting and content settings such as displaying the author names on posts, allowing post comments and post reactions.

 You can change the format used for a Padlet after it has been created.
 For more information, see the Change the template format used for my Padlet guide.